10 Design ideas for attic bedrooms with a luxury touch

 While most use the under-eaves as general home storage, you could reclaim some for draws and cupboards.
 These can be used for shoes, jumpers or accessories.

-You could also turn the eaves into large shelves, this works especially well in attic bathrooms where the eaves are generally empty!
+You could also turn the eaves into large shelves, these design ideas for attic bedrooms can work especially well in attic bathrooms where the eaves are generally empty!

 Dormers can create odd spaces beneath them particularly if the roofline isn’t straight.
 You can use these quirks to your advantage and build in seating with storage below.
 Not only have you created a fantastic feature for relaxing with a book, but you’ve also stylishly increased the storage!